-Management represents that they are not aware of any misappropriation of public funds or assets during the fiscal year.
-We did not note any in our tests.
+Management represents that they are not aware of any misappropriations of public funds or assets were noted during the audit year.
+We did not note any during our tests.

 B. Observe that the entity has posted, on its premises and website, the notice required by R.S.
-24 523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.
+24:523.1 concerning the reporting of misappropriation, fraud, waste, or abuse of public funds.